jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - **NB** Don't memorize this list, I want to put a set of "cue frames" in your mind for the immedate future.
 - "Go with what I know or ..."--fundamental to our interactions with the world.
-- All operations are asynchronus!!
+- All operations are asynchronus.
   - We can meaningfully talk about the difference between a future and a bound variable as "overhead of/time to access".
-  - Language specific.
+  - Details, "contract" with programmers language specific.
 - software $\in$ hardware
   - Hence the mathematical descriptions, which are quite suitable for describing the structure of transformations.
 :::